CloudedByLight/Arcade/README.md

 # Quirks

 The application is contained within a single html file, which dynamically rearranges itself using JS scripts to generate game UIs and functionality.
-This is meant to illustrate deep understanding of HTML, CSS, DOM flow, and front-end JS.